Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 2. Safe Dividends Strategy

-Make sure your stocks are floated on a major (well regulated) exchange like the LSE, DAX, NYSE, or NASDAQ.
+Ensure your stocks are floated on a major (well-regulated) exchange like the LSE, DAX, NYSE, or NASDAQ.

 You may also want to drop your payout ratio criteria to <50 to ensure that the company is not already paying out too much in relation to its earnings.

 Finally, you will want to make sure that the company is experiencing sales growth above the dividend averages or growth.
-This is additional insurance so that you know sales are growing; therefore, there should not be an impact on dividends in the future.
+This is additional insurance, so you know sales are growing; therefore, there should not be an impact on dividends in the future.

 Safe Dividends Screening Criteria